Florida Historical Society

+The Florida Historical Society is an independent, member-supported, 501(c)(3) not-for-profit organization incorporated in 1856 that publishes the journal Florida Historical Quarterly, originally the Florida Historical Society Quarterly, an academic journal which releases new volumes four times a year, and manages the Library of Florida History.
+FHS has been publishing the Florida Historical Quarterly since 1908 and books since 1925.

+Established in 1856, the Florida Historical Society is dedicated to preserving Florida's past through the collection and archival maintenance of historical documents and photographs, the publication of scholarly research on Florida history, and educating the public.

+The society maintains an extensive archive at the Library of Florida History, publishes the Florida Historical Quarterly and books through the Florida Historical Society Press, manages the Historic Rossetter House Museum and Gardens, and operates the Florida Historical Society Archaeological Institute at the Brevard Museum of History and Natural Science.

+FHS Press books are available online or through a book distributor.
+Authors can also submit manuscripts to the FHS Press through their website.
+FHS asks for authors to follow the FHS Press guidelines before making a submission.

-The Florida Historical Society is an organization that promotes the study of the history of Florida.
-Incorporated in 1856, the Society collects, preserves and publishes materials relating to the history of Florida and its denizens.
+The Florida Historical Society collects, preserves and publishes materials relating to the history of Florida and its denizens.
 After being reorganized in 2002, the Society began annual meetings to provide a forum for professional historians, and others interested in Florida History.
-It publishes the journal Florida Historical Quarterly, originally the Florida Historical Society Quarterly, an academic journal which releases new volumes four times a year, and manages the Library of Florida History.

-Established in 1856, the Florida Historical Society is dedicated to preserving Florida's past through the collection and archival maintenance of historical documents and photographs, the publication of scholarly research on Florida history, and educating the public about Florida history through a variety of public history projects and programs.
-The society maintains an extensive archive at the Library of Florida History, publishes the Florida Historical Quarterly and books through the Florida Historical Society Press, manages the Historic Rossetter House Museum and Gardens, and operates the Florida Historical Society Archaeological Institute at the Brevard Museum of History and Natural Science.
+People also have the option to become members of FHS.